-France adds that ""The written charge (or titulus) was normally carried before a criminal on the way to execution, or hung around his neck, and would then be fixed to the cross, thus reinforcing the deterrent effect of the punishment."
-(TNTC-Matthew)
+France adds that "The written charge (or titulus) was normally carried before a criminal on the way to execution, or hung around his neck, and would then be fixed to the cross, thus reinforcing the deterrent effect of the punishment."
+(See The Gospel According to Matthew: An Introduction and Commentary)

-Lane is probably correct when he says "The wording was designed to convey a subtle insult to Jewish pretensions and to mock all attempts to assert the sovereignty of a subject territory."
-(NICNT-Mark)
+William L Lane is probably correct when he says "The wording was designed to convey a subtle insult to Jewish pretensions and to mock all attempts to assert the sovereignty of a subject territory.
+The detail concerning the inscription, which conforms to the Roman penal procedure and must reflect eyewitness report, is a solid historical fact (see note 60 at bottom of Page 568) It provides the unimpeachable information that Jesus went to His death as the Messiah."
+(See The Gospel of Mark - Page 568)